Serhiy1/Cloud-computing-coursework---piazza/README.md

    4. bycrypt - hashing passwords so they are not stored as plain text
    5. jsonwebtoken - For creating the JSON web tokens for oauth

 5. Project structure - The folder structure of the project follows industry standards, all code is located in the `src` folder.
-The Main entry points are in the root of this folder.
-    - `./app/api/routes` subfolder contains specific handlers for the different API endpoints
+    - `.src/app/api/routes` subfolder contains specific handlers for the different API endpoints
-    - `./app/models` subfolder contains the types for database / API interaction
+    - `.src/app/models` subfolder contains the types for database / API interaction
-    - `./app/utils` contains utility code and classes
+    - `.src/app/utils` contains utility code and classes
-    - `./testing` Contains all the test code
+    - `.src/testing` Contains all the test code

-    The `dist` folder contains the transpiled javascript that is run by node.
+    The `./dist` folder contains the transpiled javascript that is run by node.

 ### Running the app locally.

 1. Open the project in VS code
 2. Copy `.env-empty-copy` and rename it to `.env`.
-Add all the secure details for th deployment
+Add all the secure details for the deployment
 3. Install the remote development extension for VS code
 4. Re-open the project inside the development container - This should start the docker image and attach VS code to it.
 5. run `npm run dev` to start the dev server